-Kettlebell training can be traced back many centuries from the humble beginnings in Russian villages to the centre stage of the global fitness industry.
+Kettlebell training can be traced back many centuries from the humble beginnings in Russian villages to the center stage of the global fitness industry.

-As a personal trainer, you must be aware of the amazing benefits of this training tool and the huge opportunities a qualified fitness instructor can derive from choosing to specialise in kettlebell trainig.
+As a personal trainer, you must be aware of the amazing benefits of this training tool and the huge opportunities a qualified fitness instructor can derive from choosing to specialize in kettlebell training.

 The Original Purpose of Kettlebells